uruws/monbots/README.md

 	$ git push deploy

-But you need authorization first for that, so just let me know if that's the case.
+But you need authorization first for that.